trustedlogin/Remove-Dashboard-Access/readme.txt

 = Can I contribute to the plugin? =

 Yes!
 This plugin is in active development <a href="https://github.com/trustedlogin/Remove-Dashboard-Access" target="_new">on GitHub</a>.
 Pull requests are welcome!

+= Is the plugin GDPR compliant? =

+Yes.
+The plugin does not collect any personal data, nor does it set any cookies.

 == Screenshots ==